 But this epidemic is also an opportunity.
 Without crisis there is no fertilizer for growth.
 Indeed, every Creator needs their Britney meltdown moment.

 It’s basically a right of passage.
 Welcome to the club.

 If you find yourself sucker-punched by a sudden funk, fear not.
 The magnitude of the disruptor’s pain is a reflection of the potential for meaning.
 There’s marrow to be sucked from the suffering.

-So do what you do best, disruptor.
+So do what you do best, Creator.
 Make something from nothing.
 Transform the product.
 Capitalize on your crisis.

-The following articles are excerpts from Disruptor Syndrome:
+The following articles are excerpts from The Thing About Creators: